davidsuarezcdo/graph-code/README.md

 ## 📊 Data Model

-The knowledge graph uses the following Entity-Property-Relationship structure:
+The Codebase Knowledge Graph uses the following entities and relationships structure:

 ```mermaid
 erDiagram